 We use the traditional method of Lacto-fermentation, which quite simply is the process of adding a good quality salt to shredded vegetables – cabbage as a foundation and then some other funky bits and pieces for unique individual flavours and health benefits, allowing the veggies to “sweat”, meaning that the salt naturally draws out the water in the cells of the veggies.

-We then massage it by hand to release more water, then tightly pack it all into large drums allowing the water to cover the cabbage completely (creating an anaerobic environment) so no nasties can grow or get into it.
+We then massage it by hand to release more water, then tightly pack it all into large drums allowing the water to cover the cabbage completely (creating an anaerobic environment) so no harmful bacteria can grow or get into it.

 We then simply let time work its magic.
-Anywhere between 3 and 5 weeks we have found optimal to produce the right taste, texture, nutrients and beneficial bacteria.
+Anywhere between 3 and 5 weeks we have found optimal to produce the right taste, texture and balance.
 All things we consider very carefully when creating our products.

 Why is this Important?

 “It’s multi faceted.
 We are helping people reach their daily veggie quota in a quick, convenient and tasty way and we’re helping people to continue to enjoy the foods they love.

 For a bit more of a sciencey answer, read on……